Courses of Study outlines the exact academic requirements the student needs to complete in order to accomplish his or her postsecondary goals.

 William’s postsecondary education goal is to enroll in the local community college culinary school.
 He is expected to graduate his senior year.
 An appropriate course of study is:

-- Life After High School Transition Tool Kit, written to help parents understand issues related to postsecondary transition planning.
+- Life After High School Transition Tool Kit (PDF, 80 pages, 2018), from the NH Parent Information Center (PIC) to help parents understand postsecondary transition planning.
 Includes examples.

-- More in the Next Steps NH Transition-Focused Education Framework: Course Alignment
+- More in the Next Steps NH reference section: Course Alignment